Richard Davies (Australian actor)

 Richard Davies is an Australian actor best known for his roles in television series, such as Offspring and The Saddle Club.

 Early life

-In 2005, Richard graduated from the National Theatre Drama School.
+In 2005, Davies graduated from the National Theatre Drama School.
 In his graduation productions he performed Wayne Shute in The Rivers of China, directed by Ken Boucher and Harry Bagley, and Cathy in Cloud 9, directed by Melanie Beddie.

 Acting career

-His first television roles were as guests in Neighbours and Satisfaction.
-After this, he played Max Regnary #2 on The Saddle Club Series 3 from September 2008 – April 2009.
-Also in 2009, he guest-starred on an episode of the second series of Rush and starred in the film Oxygen.
+Davies' first television roles were guests appearances in Neighbours and Satisfaction.
+After this, he played Max Regnary #2 on season 3 of The Saddle Club from September 2008 to April 2009.
+From 2008 to 2010, he had had a recurring role in Bed of Roses as Rooster McIver.